isomerpages/moe-oasispri/_others/School Life/School Canteen.md

 <p>* Able to provide good service and quality food at reasonable prices determined
 in consultation with the school.</p>
 <p>* Able to provide a varied and healthy nutritional menu that meets the
-health / nutriontial standards set by the Health Promotion Board (HPB) under the "Health Meals in Schools Programme (HMSP)" guidelines. (see
+health / nutritional standards set by the Health Promotion Board (HPB) under the "Health Meals in Schools Programme (HMSP)" guidelines. (see
 <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" rel="noopener noreferrer nofollow" target="_blank">link</a>)</p>
 <p>* Able to observe a high standard of food and personal hygiene that meets